alexsan-dev/kapture-easy-shop-pre-lunch/README.md

-# HOW TO USE THIS PRE-LUNCH CODE BASE
+# how to use this pre-lunch code base

-## ENV REQUIREMENT 💻 :
+## env requirement 💻 :

-- NODE JS
+- node js
-- REACT
+- react

-## HOW IT WORK 🚥 :
+## how it work 🚥 :

 <p>
- IT'S A SIMPLE PRE-LUNCH REACT SPA PROJECT YOU CAN EDIT IT AS YOU WANT , FORM , COUNTDOWN END DATE
- YOU'LL NEED AN API TO RECEIVE PRE USERS INFORMATIONS (email , phone ...etc) AND PUT IT INTO DATABASE (I BUILDED IT USING LARAVEL BUT IT'LL NOT OFFLINE FROM 20th MARCH 2025)
+ it's a simple pre-lunch react spa project you can edit it as you want , form , countdown end date you'll need an api to receive pre users informations (email , phone ...etc) and put it into database (i builded it using laravel but it'll not offline from 20th march 2025)
 </p>

-## STEPS TO MAK IT WORK 🚀 :
+## steps to mak it work 🚀 :

 <p>
- CLONE THIS REPO  , MOVE TO THE ROOT OF THE FOLDER.
- RUN<code> npm install && npm run build && npm run dev </code>(optionnal)
- TYPE YOUR LOCALHOST ADDRESS ON BROWSER , ENJOY :) .
+ clone this repo  , move to the root of the folder. run<code> npm install && npm run build && npm run dev </code>(optionnal) type your localhost address on browser , enjoy :) .
 </p>